Emergent Manifold Separability during Reasoning in Large Language Models: Introduction

 \section{Introduction}

-Chain-of-Thought (CoT) prompting is highly effective at enabling Language Models (LMs) to solve complex compositional problems \citep{wei2022chain}.
-The intuition is that CoT distributes the computational load: rather than relying solely on feed-forward depth, the model utilizes the recursive generation of tokens to process information over time.
+Chain-of-Thought (CoT) prompting is highly effective at enabling Large Language Models (LLMs) to solve complex compositional problems \citep{wei2022chain}.
+The intuition is that CoT distributes the computational load: rather than relying solely on feed-forward depth, the model uses recursive token generation to process information over time.
 However, the precise mechanisms governing this temporal processing remain largely uncovered.

-In studying the information flow in feed-forward computation, investigating how the representation geometry evolves over layers has been proven to provide critical insights \citep{cohen2020separability,pope2021intrinsic}.
-However, not much is currently known about the evolution of the representation geometry over tokens.
-We bridge this gap by borrowing geometrical measures from computational neuroscience and deep neural networks (DNN) to track how internal computation unfolds over time.
+Studies of feed-forward computation have shown that layerwise representation geometry can provide critical insight into information flow \citep{cohen2020separability,pope2021intrinsic,raghu2017svcca}.
+Far less is known about how representation geometry evolves over tokens.
+We bridge this gap by borrowing geometric measures from computational neuroscience and deep neural networks \citep{barrett2019analyzing} to track how internal computation unfolds over time.

 Existing research on CoT internal representations often focuses on whether the textual output faithfully reflects the model's hidden computation \citep{turpin2023faithful,lanham2023faithfulness}.
 Recent works have used linear probes to show that intermediate answers are often linearly decodable well before they are generated \citep{zhang2025reasoning,afzal2025knowing}.
-However, standard probing techniques have inherent limitations that may lead to overestimating a model's actual knowledge \cite{afzal2025knowing}, and even show high accuracy when training on random features \citep{zhang2018language,wieting2019no}.
+However, standard probing techniques have inherent limitations that may lead to overestimating a model's actual knowledge \citep{afzal2025knowing}, and can even yield high accuracy when probes are trained on random features \citep{zhang2018language,wieting2019no}.

 To address these limitations, we analyze the latent space using Manifold Capacity Theory (MCT) \citep{chung2018classification} alongside linear probing.
 Unlike probing, MCT quantifies linear separability as an intrinsic geometric property, eliminating the need to train a classifier.
-This framework has provided key insights into information processing in visual and speech systems and early language models \citep{chou2024geometry,stephenson2019untangling,stephenson2021geometry,mamou2020emergence,kirsanov2025geometry}
+This framework has provided key insights into information processing in visual and speech systems and early language models \citep{chou2024geometry,stephenson2019untangling,stephenson2021geometry,mamou2020emergence,kirsanov2025geometry}.